Cryptoc1/metamaker/README.md

 # MetaMaker
 MetaMaker is a simple pyhton utility I created to write metadata to movie file.
+By default, MetaMaker writes all metadata that MP4Box supports that can be retreived from IMDb.

 ## How To Use
 Begin by running install.sh